phfix/go-graphql-client/README.md

 ### Specify GraphQL type name

 The GraphQL type is automatically inferred from Go type by reflection.
-However, it's cumbersome in some use cases, e.g lowercase names.
+However, it's cumbersome in some use cases, e.g. lowercase names.
 In Go, a type name with a first lowercase letter is considered private.
 If we need to reuse it for other packages, there are 2 approaches: type alias or implement `GetGraphQLType` method.

 ```go
 type UserReviewInput struct {